-Our online application is available at https://www.applyweb.com/andirt/.
+Our online application for the Fall 2016 Cohort will go live on December 1st, 2015.
 You will need to create an account to access Part I and Part II of the application.

 - Updated and official transcripts from all colleges attended should be mailed to the IRT office (address is at the bottom of this page).
 This includes transcripts from undergraduate and graduate institutions, community colleges, study abroad programs, and summer coursework.